[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 Does documenting your business help AI engines recommend you too?

-Yes, directly, because the visibility layer is the same clarity published where machines can read it.
+Yes, documenting your business helps AI engines recommend you too, because the visibility layer is the same context published where machines can read it.
 AI engines deciding who to recommend are parsing the public web for exactly what your document contains: who this business serves, what it does, why it can be trusted.

 The mechanics of the handoff: